stronnag/fl2xui/docs/docs/index.md

 ### Output Area (3)

 * Output Area : Scrolled window showing process or error messages.
+You can also drag and drop log and mission files into this area.

 ### Progress bar / Save Settings / Run / Earth buttons (4)